stackbit-projects/maroon-spruce-85fa1/content/pages/index.md

 sections:
   - type: hero_section
     title: Enterprise software solutions
+    subtitle: >-
-    subtitle: 'Software that your business can rely on '
+      Software that your business can rely on to provide competitive edge, day in, day out!
     actions:
       - label: Learn More
         url: /features